vinicunca/akar/docs/content/docs/2.pohon/2.components/input-menu.md

 ### Loading Icon

 Use the `loading-icon` prop to customize the loading icon.
-Defaults to `i-lucide-loader-circle`.
+Defaults to `i-lucide:loader-circle`.

 ::docs-pohon-preview
 ---